Spring is Here and it's

 veggie starts now.
 You can find many varieties of lettuce, romaine, kale and other leafy greens; as well as artichokes, broccoli,

-tomatoes, beans, peas, beets and much more all
+including Ketchup N' Fries the new tomato/potato combination plant, beans, peas, beets and much more all

 Plant Summer Blooming